nightscout/nightscout.github.io/docs/troubleshoot/fly.io.md

 `flyctl auth login`

+- Verify your Nightscout app name

+`flyctl app list`

-- Copy your Nightscout app (replace `yourappname` with your own) configuration file `fly.toml`.
+- Copy your Nightscout app (replace `example-ns` with your own) configuration file `fly.toml`.

-`flyctl config save --app yourappname`
+`flyctl config save --app example-ns`

 - Keep this file in a safe place as you'll need it to redeploy or upgrade your Nightscout.